 Take a tram ride

 Not quite the opulence of the opera or the frisson of gastronomic pleasure provided by a Sachertorte, but…a tram is a tram.

-Public transport is smooth and efficient, and the trams take you just about everywhere in Vienna.
+Public transport here runs smoothly and efficiently, and the trams take you just about everywhere in Vienna.

-For example, board the tram line “1” at Schwedenplatz in the direction of Stefan-Fadinger-Platz and it takes you around to the Oper (opera house) via much of the Ring, which is the boulevard that hosts many of Vienna’s iconic buildings.
+For example, board the tram line “2” at Schwedenplatz in the direction of Dornbach and it takes you around past the Stadtpark, the Oper (opera house), and those parts of the Ring boulevard that host many of Vienna’s famous buildings.

 Eat an ice cream